 Indigenous Natural Resource Partnerships

 NRCan is accepting an ongoing intake of applications for the INRP program.
-All projects must be completed by
+All projects must be completed by March 31, 2027.

 Who can apply?

 The INRP supports Indigenous-led projects.